jayaregalinada/flexisourceit-code-challenge/README.md

 - Import customers from a 3rd party data provider (https://randomuser.me) and save to database.
 - Display a list of customers from the database.
 - Select and display details of a single customer from the database.
-- Use Lumen or Syhamfony to write the following backend services in a single project.
+- Use Lumen or Symfony to write the following backend services in a single project.
 - Store the customers in an SQL Type database and in `customers` table.
 - Importer service should be constructed in a way that it can be used in any part of the Application or services or controllers such as API controllers, command, jobs and more.